adku1173/acoupipe/README.rst

                                 specified frequency index, default is None (all frequencies will be calculated and included in the data set)
-        --nsources NSOURCES   Calculates the data set with a fixed number of sources.
-Default is 'None', meaning that the number of sources present will be sampled randomly.
         --features {sourcemap,csmtriu,csm} [{sourcemap,csmtriu,csm} ...]
                                 Whether to compute data set containing the csm or the beamforming map as the main feature.
 Default is 'csm'